coq-community/trocq/artifact-clean/GETTING_STARTED.md

 - Run VSCode in it (e.g. `code trocq-master`) and immediately after opening it will suggest to "Reopen in Container", click this (otherwise type F1 and "Reopen in Container").
 - Wait for VSCode to download a 1.28 GB archive that extracts to about 6 GB, on our system this takes about 2 min.
 - Wait for VSCode to compile the code of the pluging, this takes about 30s.

+### Via Opam (ocaml/coq/opam users only) or Nix (nix/nixos users only)

+Please refer to the main README.md

+## Exploring the examples

-- Now, the `examples` folder can be unfolded and the files can be inspected by clicking on them.
+After completing the **Getting the right setup** phase above, the `examples` folder can be unfolded and the files can be inspected by clicking on them.

 When a file is clicked, it is displayed and a `Goals` tab opens.
 It shows the state of step-by-step execution of the file by Coq.
 The main actions related to the Trocq plugin are the `Trocq Use` commands feeding the database of the plugin, and the `trocq` tactic actually performing the expected proof transfer step.